Susan Backlinie: Early life

 Susan Jane Myers was born in Miami on September 1, 1946; some sources say she was a native of Washington, D.C.
 From the age of ten, Backlinie lived in West Palm Beach, Florida, where she swam for miles off the coast and in local pools.
 At Forest Hill High School, she was a cheerleader and a state freestyle swimming champion; she graduated in 1964.
 After high school she attended nursing school for a year, but she wanted a more adventurous outdoor life.

 As a teenager she performed as a mermaid at Weeki Wachee Springs State Park, a tourist attraction on Florida's west coast; later she worked with wild animals at Ivan Tors Studios, the Miami facility made famous by Flipper.
 On a national tour with Ivan, she shared a stage with Gentle Ben the bear, Judy the Chimp, and Clarence, the Cross-Eyed Lion.
-When Ivan Tors closed, Backlinie now in her early 20s, relocated to Africa USA, an animal theme park in Redwood City, California.
+When Ivan Tors closed, Backlinie now in her early 20s, relocated to Africa USA, a wild animal park operated by Ralph Helfer who specialized in training animals for movies.